ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 In dataaccess i added the references.
 Inside area i added area with name customer.and make change in routes in startup.cs.

+i moved hpmecontroller.cs to area>customer and folder and delete data and models.